-Compensation of the Corporation's CEO, Derek Evans, for 2022 was determined based upon an analysis of Corporation's compensation peer group with the goal of aligning compensation to the median of the compensation peer group and the Corporation's compensation philosophy.
-The CEO's annual performance bonus was determined based upon the Corporate Performance Scorecard and an evaluation of Mr. Evans' performance against the CEO objectives that were approved by the Board in late 2021 as well as a newly implemented more formal CEO evaluation process.
-The CEO objectives were primarily focused on health and safety developments, optimization of existing plant capacity, demonstration of progress on decarbonization initiatives, human capital development initiatives, continued execution on the Corporation's capital allocation strategy, securing Federal and Provincial support for Pathways Alliance and launching a strategy for inclusion and diversity.
+Compensation of the Corporation's CEO, Derek Evans, for 2023 was determined based upon an analysis of the Corporation's Compensation Peer Group with the goal of aligning compensation to the median of the Compensation Peer Group and the Corporation's compensation philosophy.
+The CEO's annual performance bonus was determined based upon the Corporate Performance Scorecard and an evaluation of Mr. Evans' performance against the CEO objectives that were approved by the Board in early 2023.
+The CEO objectives were primarily focused on health and safety developments, optimization of existing plant capacity, progress on decarbonization initiatives, development of the Corporation's return of capital plan, talent development, and the Corporation's workplace culture and employee experience.
 The CEO evaluation process reflects current governance best practices and includes a self-assessment by the CEO and an assessment of performance by each independent director.
-Mr. Evans' 2022 individual performance rating as adopted by the Board was 190% out of 200%, resulting in a bonus award of \$874,365, or 142% of the target STI award opportunity (i.e., 80% weighted to Corporate Scorecard Performance factor of 130% and 20% to individual performance rating of 190%).
-No discretionary adjustment was made to the CEO's annual STI award in 2022.
-The details of the Board's evaluation of Mr. Evans' 2022 performance can be found under the heading "Individual Performance of CEO".
+Mr. Evans' 2023 individual performance rating as adopted by the Board was 200% out of 200%, resulting in a bonus award of \$1,017,120, or 156% of the target STI award opportunity (i.e., 80% weighted to Corporate Scorecard Performance factor of 145% and 20% to individual performance rating of 200%).
+No discretionary adjustment was made to the CEO's annual STI award in 2023.
+The details of the Board's evaluation of Mr. Evans' 2023 performance can be found under the heading "Individual Performance of CEO".